-Be forewarned, the snorkeling on Maui is a bit different than many locations around the world (that we have visited at least).
-There are a few factors that influence the type of snorkeling on Maui.
+Be forewarned, the snorkeling on Maui is a bit different than many places around the world (that we have visited at least).

 It Is Exposed

-Maui differs from many snorkeling destinations in the world because much of best snorkeling is not located in protected coves and bays.
-In fact most of the best snorkeling is around the rocky points between beaches.
+This island differs from other snorkel destinations in the world because many of the best spots are not located in protected coves and bays.
+In fact most of them are around the rocky points between beaches.
 And basically that means that you are swimming in more open and exposed ocean conditions.
 There are some exceptions.

 It Is Windy!

 Maui experiences some of the stronger trade winds in the islands.
-Generally the trade winds blow out of the east, and for that reason most of the snorkeling is on the drier west side of the island (see the map above).
+Generally the trade winds blow out of the east, and for that reason most of the snorkel locations are on the drier west side of the island, as you can see in the Maui snorkeling map above.
 The winds start to pick up in the morning, and by noon the winds are generally blowing hard enough that we don't enjoy snorkeling in it.
-So we always go snorkeling in the mornings on Maui.
+So we always go snorkeling in the mornings on Maui, rarely in the afternoon.